 Hence, many times students say that aeronautical knowledge is overwhelming.
 Student pilots have to consume numerous information in a short time and perform well in flight.

-As I mentioned regarding Individual performance, the length of the ground school also depends on the progress of a student pilot.
+As I mentioned regarding Individual performance, the ground school’s length also depends on a student pilot’s progress.

 This progress ultimately affects the length of the pilot training.